swcarpentry/matlab-novice-inflammation/episodes/01-intro.md

 command into the MATLAB command window, and press <kbd>Enter</kbd>:

 ~~~
->> csvread('data/inflammation-01.csv')
+>> patient_data = csvread('data/inflammation-01.csv');
 ~~~
 {: .language-matlab}

+This loads the data and assigns it to a variable, *patient_data*.
+This is a good example of when to use a semi-colon to suppress output --- try re-running the command without the semi-colon to find out why.
-You should see a wall of numbers on the screen---these are the values from the CSV file.
+You should see a wall of numbers printed, which is the data from the file.
-It can sometimes
-be useful to see the output from MATLAB commands, but it is often not.
-To suppress the
-output, simply put a semicolon at the end of your command:

 ~~~
->> csvread('data/inflammation-01.csv');
+>> patient_data = csvread('data/inflammation-01.csv')
 ~~~
 {: .language-matlab}